 Additional Programs for Babies and Toddlers

 Plano Public Library offers a variety of age-appropriate programming for children from birth to age five.
 These programs support the importance of play and healthy caregiver/child relationships in early childhood development and learning.
-Learn more about our Reading Readiness Storytimes or explore our Programs & Classes for a full list of available programs.
+Learn more about our Reading Readiness Storytimes or explore our programming calendar for a full list of available programs.
 You can also explore our Early Literacy in Action series for activities that you can do at home.

 Plano Public Library reaches out to our community via in person and virtual outreach, partnerships and social media connections.
 Outreach opportunities include community events, in-library small group classes, tours and more.
 Click here to learn more about upcoming outreach events or submit a request of your own.